 “I’ll never forget watching Kim while she put on her make-up before a show.
 I was full of wonder and admiration at how skillfully she made herself look so glamorous.
 I asked if she would show me how to do it.
 She laughed.
 ‘I do it because I have to,’ she said.
 ‘I don’t look like anything unless I make myself up properly.
 You, however, don’t need to do anything about your appearance – you are good enough as you are.'”

 “Her words were a great encouragement to me,” Hjördis said.
 “She taught me a lot of make-up tricks, which I greatly benefited from.”

 Confidence, vanity, and self-esteem

-Hjördis quickly found her confidence, and discovered a natural talent for making herself look her best at all times.
+Hjördis soon found her confidence, and discovered a natural talent for making herself look her best at all times.

 “Rarely have I worked with such a patient model,” Mrs Stjernström told Housewife magazine in 1948.
 “I don’t know if it was because she liked to see herself in beautiful clothes, but she was never too ‘tired’ to try them on.”